MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

 * **Delete** - remove this entry
 * **Update** - re-download the preset *(requires network connectivity)*

-**Add preset** will add a new preset, you need to supply an URL and a name.
-Vespucci will download the preset file and any icons referenced by URL, presets contained in a ZIP-archive are supported too. *(requires network connectivity)*
+**Add preset** will add a new preset, you need to supply an URL for the file containing the preset and a name.
+Vespucci will download the preset and any icons referenced by URL in the file, presets contained in a ZIP-archive are supported too. *(requires network connectivity)*

 Most current JOSM presets can be found in this list [http://josm.openstreetmap.de/wiki/Presets](http://josm.openstreetmap.de/wiki/Presets).